infinite-table/infinite-react/www/content/docs/learn/sorting/multiple-sorting.page.md

 <Description>

-This table allows sorting multiple columns - initially the `country` column is sorted in descending order and the `salary` column is sorted in ascending order.
-Click the `salary` column to toggle the column sort to descending.
-Clicking it a second time will remove it from the sort altogether.
+This table allows sorting multiple columns - initially the `country` column is sorted in descending order and the `salary` column is sorted in ascending order. `Ctrl`/`Cmd` + click the `salary` column to toggle the column sort to descending. `Ctrl`/`Cmd` clicking it a second time will remove it from the sort altogether.

 </Description>